yin-penghang/yin-penghang.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor in the Department of Mathematics and Statistics at the State University of New York at Albany.
-My research spans analytical and computational methods for signal and image processing, as well as machine learning.
+My research spans analytical and computational methods for signal processing and machine learning.

-Currently, I am focused on advancing efficient inference and fine-tuning techniques for modern AI models, including large language models.
+I am currently focused on developing efficient algorithms for modern AI models, particularly large language models.
+My research also explores discrete optimization problems that emerge in machine learning applications.
 My research is partially supported by [National Science Foundation](https://www.nsf.gov/) and [SUNY-IBM AI Research Alliance](https://www.suny.edu/ai-research-alliance/).

 **Group**
 - Aozhong Zhang, PhD student, 2022-